 Scope

-This draft Recommendation addresses the signalling architecture, interfaces and functional description, signalling requirements, signalling procedures and security consideration of Emergency Telecommunication Service (ETS) in IMS roaming architecture over LTE.
+This draft Recommendation addresses the signalling architecture, interfaces and functional description, signalling requirements, signalling procedures and security consideration of Emergency Telecommunication Service (ETS) in Home Routing architecture of IMS roaming over LTE.

 Note: the term LTE refers to both LTE and LTE-Advanced in this draft recommendation.